Get Tech Tips

 - Watching more Netflix

-I'm NOT saying there is anything wrong with an occasional 70-hr work week or some informed risk-taking now and again.
+I'm NOT saying there is anything wrong with an occasional 70-hour work week or some informed risk-taking now and again.
 The American flag is on the moon because many smart people worked hard and took a TON of well-educated but very real risks.

 Thoughtful risk-taking and sacrifice are fine and good; it's what this country was built on.
 However, you need to look back at choices with the eyes of the future and consider if the risk and reward are worth it.

 SOMETIMES WE NEED TO PAUSE AND TAKE STOCK